© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tryfel Cairns and Stone Setting is a scheduled monument protected by Cadw under reference MG269.
 View the official record →

-Tryfel Cairns and Stone Setting is a round cairn located in Wales, dating to the Neolithic or Bronze Age period.
+Tryfel Cairns and Stone Setting is a round cairn situated in Wales, designated as a scheduled monument under the care of Cadw.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG269.

 Tryfel Cairns and Stone Setting dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tryfel Cairns and Stone Setting is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG269.